 - Risk: Very low, but your principal is not guaranteed

 A money market fund is not the same as a money market account.
-It’s a type of bond mutual fund that you usually open through a brokerage, although some banks offer them too.
-These funds are not FDIC-insured, and they can come with fees that eat into your return.
+It’s a type of bond mutual fund that you usually open through a brokerage, although some banks offer them, too.
+These funds are not FDIC-insured and can come with fees that eat into your return.

 Money market funds invest in other low-risk investments, such as CDs and short-term municipal, corporate, or government bonds (discussed below).
 These investments don’t have the same fluctuations in value as the stock market, so they keep your money safe.

 Unlike CDs, money market funds are fully liquid, so you can add or remove money at any time.